PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-persistent-volume-storage.md

     kubectl apply -f https://k8s.io/examples/pods/storage/pv-claim.yaml

-After you create the PersistentVolumeClaim, the Kubernetes control plane looks for a PersistentVolume that satisfies the claim's requirements.
+After you create the PersistentVolumeClaim, the PlaidCloud control plane looks for a PersistentVolume that satisfies the claim's requirements.
 If the control plane finds a suitable PersistentVolume with the same StorageClass, it binds the claim to the volume.